IRS Letter 531

 ▸ What Should You Do?

-1. Review the IRS’s proposed changes carefully
+3. Review the IRS's proposed changes with a professional.

 ▸ When to Call a Tax Attorney